Probing the acoustic losses of graphene with a low-loss quartz bulk-acoustic-wave resonator at cryogenic temperatures: Materials and Methods

 The device under test, a BAW cavity, is an electrodeless version of a plano-convex quartz crystal resonator as shown in the center of Fig.~\ref{fig:Device}.
 It is made in a premium-quality quartz crystal slice in accordance with the so-called doubly rotated SC-cut (for "Stress Compensated", corresponding to rotation angles $\phi =22.4^\circ$, $\theta = 34.0^\circ$) exhibiting a low stress-to-frequency sensitivity on its metrologic mode, the slow thickness shear mode or C mode.
 The central disk is $1$~mm thick at its center, and its diameter is $15$~mm.
 The energy trapping is then optimized on the $3^\text{rd}$ overtone (OT), more precisely the (3, 0, 0) mode, of the C-mode at $4.9999$~MHz at room temperature (RT).
 Vibration frequencies of the $3^\text{rd}$ OTs of the fast thickness-shear mode, the B-mode, and the longitudinal thickness mode, the A-mode, are located at $5.47$~MHz and $9.31$~MHz respectively.
 It may be noticed that all these three mechanical thickness modes are piezoelectrically coupled to an electrical field normal to the quartz plate in such a SC-cut whereas this is not the case for the well-known AT-cut for example.
 Typically all the odd OTs could be excited with electrodes deposited on a supported structure (Fig.~\ref{fig:Device}).
 Both electrode supports are also shaped in accordance with the plano-convex active disk to confine the vibration at its center.
 This dedicated device has the advantage of being quite easy to disassemble to coat one or both surfaces of the vibrating plate.
+Although the A and B modes are extremely sensitive to temperature at RT (typically more than $-5 \times 10^{-5}$K$^{-1}$ at $300$~K for the $3^\text{rd}$ overtone (OT) of the B-mode), making them unusable in metrology applications, the $3^\text{rd}$ OT of the C-mode exhibits a rather weak temperature sensitivity, close to $+4\times 10^{-8}$ K$^{-1}$ at $300$~K, making frequency-shift measurements still achievable with a minimum of precautions even without a fine temperature control.
+But, in contrast, around $4$~K the fractional frequency sensitivity to temperature changes remain typically limited to a few $10^{-9}$K$^{-1}$ for all modes and OTs.
+So, a temperature control to within $10$~mK at these low temperatures makes relevant the comparison of frequency behaviors of all acoustic modes before and after coating of the quartz resonator.